vigneshsweekaran/vigneshsweekaran.github.io/content/https/freenom/how-to-add-a-dns-record-in-freenom-domain.md

-## How to add a DNS record in freenom domain
+## How to add a DNS record in freenom domain registrar

 ### Prerequisites
 * Have a server with public ip address